Adding a Watermark to an Image

 This page contains links to tutorials produced by Club members, sometimes in response to a 'how do you do that?' question asked at a monthly meeting, but often to demonstrate techniques covered in one of the Technical Meetings.

 We hope to gradually increase the number of tutorials in the months to come.
-If you would like a tutorial on a particular subject, check to see if it will be covered in one of our forthcoming Technical Meetings or, if not, let us know what you would like to see.
+If you would like a tutorial on a particular subject, check to see if it will be covered in one of our forthcoming Technical Meetings or, if not, email events@whphoto.club to let us know what you would like to see.

 Using High Pass Filter Sharpening in Photoshop